nitromacchiato/kickback/README.md

-3. Connect Modal Popup
+3. If the user clicks connect then change the React state isShown to true to display the modal popup that provides the login instructions

-- Create a react state to trigger when to show the pop up
+* Create a react state to trigger when to show the pop up
 ``` javascript
 //components/navbar